-The Siena Palio is Italy’s most spectacular festival event: a twice-yearly bareback horse race around the Campo, preceded by days of preparation, medieval pageantry and chicanery.
-Only ten of the seventeen contrade, chosen by lot, take part in any one race; horses and jockeys too are assigned at random.
+The Siena Palio is Italy’s most spectacular festival event: a twice-yearly bareback horse race around the Campo, preceded by weeks of preparation, medieval pageantry and chicanery.
+Only ten of the seventeen contrade (neighbourhoods), chosen by lot, take part in any one race; horses, too, are assigned at random.
 The seven that miss out are automatically entitled to run the next year.
 The only rule is that riders cannot interfere with each other’s reins.
 Otherwise, anything goes: each contrada has a traditional rival, and ensuring that it loses is as important as winning oneself.
 Jockeys may be bribed to throw the race or whip a rival or a rival’s horse; contrade have been known to drug horses and even to ambush a jockey on his way to the race.

 Held since at least the thirteenth century, the race originally followed a circuit through the town.
 Since the sixteenth century it has consisted of three laps of the Campo, around a track covered with sand and padded with mattresses to minimize injury to riders and horses.